 Formed in 2005 during the construction boom period, Director Damian Pollard and his team saw a market for premium systems, a market which could be tapped into through offering exceptional service and client support.

 “The key strength of the business is our staff, who have been with us from the start and remained committed and motivated,” Pollard says.
 “This gives us experienced and qualified personnel who understand the system requirements and marry this to the architectural requirement of the client.

 “QAS is a small, tightly knit family and recruitment is an unusual event – we have grown organically and will continue to do so, expanding our core facility only through known individuals that we know will fit the team.”

 With a stated aim to deliver an optimal contribution to the realisation of first-grade architectural ideas, QAS has emerged as a one-stop-shop solution for clients, able to see a project through from start to finish thanks to its wealth of expertise which has only been added to since 2005.

 Pollard continues: “The major gap we identified early was that we relied on structural components given to us by the client or contractor, so we introduced this structural engineering capability and can now provide additional value service.
 As the structure supports our façade, we are able to combine the elements and provide economical solutions for our clients.

 “We prefer to provide solutions rather than try and sell something which doesn’t work for the client – usually they come to us as we’re not trying to pull something ‘off the shelf’, and although we do have such systems our priority is the client’s requirements.”

-Such clients are based in numerous regions around the world, served by QAS’s network of offices and partners.
+Such clients for Quality Architectural Systems are based in numerous regions around the world, served by network of offices and partners.

 While the Dubai base looks after the MENA region with a separate area manager based in Saudi Arabia, the firm can also draw on presence in the form of an office in India and partners in Russia, Southeast Asia, Korea, the UK and other European countries.